mickeypearce/oradew-vscode/README.md

 - `source.pattern` - Define custom source structure by specifing path patterns for different object types.
 Ommited object types won't get exported.
 Single schema ex: {"packageSpec": "./src/pck/{object-name}-spec.sql", "packageBody": "./src/pck/{object-name}-body.sql"}
 - `compile.warnings` - PL/SQL compilation warning scopes.
 The default value is `NONE`.
 - `compile.force` - Ignore conflict detection.
 If object you are compiling has changed on DB (has a different DDL timestamp), you are prevented from overriding the changes with a merge step.
 Resolve merge conflicts if necessary and than compile again.
 Set to `false` to turn on conflict detection.
 The default value is `true`.
 - `compile.stageFile` - Automatically stage file after succesfully compiled (git add).
-Default value is `true`.
+Default value is `false`.
 - `version.number` - Version number
 - `version.description` - Version description
 - `version.releaseDate` - Version release date